tianweiy/CenterPoint/README.md

 ## NEWS

+[2021-04-13] Better nuScenes results by fixing sync-bn bug and using stronger augmentations.
+Plese refer to [nuScenes](configs/nusc/README.md).

 [2021-02-28] CenterPoint is accepted at CVPR 2021 :fire:

-[2021-01-06] CenterPoint v1.0 is released.
+[2021-01-06] CenterPoint v0.1 is released.
 Without bells and whistles, we rank first among all Lidar-only methods on Waymo Open Dataset with a single model that runs at 11 FPS.
 Check out CenterPoint's model zoo for [Waymo](configs/waymo/README.md) and [nuScenes](configs/nusc/README.md).

 [2020-12-11] 3 out of the top 4 entries in the recent NeurIPS 2020 [nuScenes 3D Detection challenge](https://www.nuscenes.org/object-detection?externalData=all&mapData=all&modalities=Any) used CenterPoint.
 Congratualations to other participants and please stay tuned for more updates on nuScenes and Waymo soon.